FlightControl-Master/MOOSE_DOCS/Usage_Guide.md

 and use MOOSE within your missions.

-## 1.1) MOOSE framework at GitHub
+## 1.1) MOOSE framework on GITHUB

-You can find the source of [MOOSE framework on GITHUB](https://github.com/FlightControl-Master/MOOSE/).
+yFor reference, You can find the source code of [MOOSE framework on GITHUB](https://www.github.com/FlightControl-Master/MOOSE/).
 It is free for download and usage, since it is released under the GNU 3.0 open source license policy.
-Although the MOOSE contributors and tester are using the GitHub service to enforces a structured approval process, release and change management, and a communicative distribution and deployment, you, as a mission designer, don't need to mess with it.
-Still, if you are interrested intesting the latest features of MOOSE of in adding your own, you can read the [relevant](http://flightcontrol-master.github.io/MOOSE/Beta_Test_Guide.html) [guides](http://flightcontrol-master.github.io/MOOSE/Contribution_Guide.html) and/or contact FlightControl
-The MOOSE framework development is an open source project, and as such, contributors are welcome and encouraged to contribute on the development.Some key users have already started with this process.
+You don't need to use the source code as an end-user, but it may help to sneak into the code and understand how certain things are working :-)

-## 1.2) MOOSE using a normal editor
+## 1.2) Write your scripts using MOOSE in a normal text editor

-You can use the MOOSE framework with a normal editor.
+You can use the MOOSE framework with a normal text editor.
 This is perfectly okay.
-But you won't have IntelliSense enabled, which allows you to quickly search for the correct methods per class.
+But you won't have IntelliSense enabled, which is an interactive documentation system that helps you to code correctly!
+Therefore, it is highly recommended you use the Eclipse LDT editor, which is explained below.

 ## 1.2) Eclipse LDT

 The LDT environment or "Eclipse Lua Development Tools" is a fully integrated development environment for LUA developers.
 It is recommended to use the LDT as your mission design editor using MOOSE.
-The MOOSE framework is documented using the luadocumentor standard.
+The MOOSE framework is documented using the lua documentation standard within the MOOSE code.
-Every class, method and variable is documented within the source, and mission designers can write mission script lua code that is **intellisense**(-ed) ...
+As a result, every class, method and variable is documented within the source, and mission designers can write mission script lua code that is **intellisense**(-ed) ...
-What that means is that while you are coding your mission, your object and variables (derived from MOOSE classes) will list the methods and properties of that class interactively while coding ...
+What that means is that while you are coding your mission, your object and variables (derived from MOOSE classes) will list interactively the methods and properties of that class interactively while coding ...

 ![Intellisense](Usage/Intellisense.JPG)